 The DoD Impact Aid for Military Connected School Districts program is in addition to the U.S. Department of Education Impact Aid program funding.
 The U.S. Department of Education Program provides financial assistance to eligible Local Education Agencies (LEAs; i.e., school districts) to compensate for the lost local tax base to LEAs imposed upon by federal property.

 Whereas the Department of Education Impact Aid Program provides funding to compensate for all federal tax-exempt property, such as Indian lands, national parks, DoD installations and public housing, the DoD Impact Aid Program for Military Connected School Districts serves only military-connected LEAs.
 DoD Impact Aid is not a DoD funded or requested program, but rather an annual Congressional appropriation.
-As with the U.S. Department of Education Impact Aid Program, the DoD Impact Aid payments may be used by the LEA without restriction.
-There are no statutory requirements mandating that school districts report on the use of these funds.
+DoD Impact Aid Supplemental payments may be used by the LEA without restriction, and Children with Severe Disabilities funding must be used to provide a free appropriate public education to children with disabilities.

 The Department of Defense Education Activity's (DoDEA) Education Partnership and Resources is responsible for administering the DoD Impact Aid Program, consistent with its mission of developing, promoting and maintaining partnerships and communications with LEAs to improve student achievement.

 The Federal Impact Aid Program at the Department of Education provides data to DoD to implement the 3 sections of the DoD Impact Aid Program:

 |Supplemental||$30 million||$30 million||$40 million||$50 million||$50 million|

 |Children with Severe Disabilities||$5 million||$5 million||$10 million||$20 million||$20 million|